greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/DECLARE.html.md

     > **Note** Greenplum Database ignores the `BINARY` clause when you declare a `PARALLEL RETRIEVE` cursor.

 INSENSITIVE
-:   Indicates that data retrieved from the cursor should be unaffected by updates to the tables underlying the cursor while the cursor exists.
+:   Indicates that data retrieved from the cursor should be unaffected by updates to the table\(s\) underlying the cursor that occur after the cursor is created.
 In Greenplum Database, all cursors are insensitive.
-This key word currently has no effect and is present for compatibility with the SQL standard.
+This key word currently has no effect and is present only for compatibility with the SQL standard.

 NO SCROLL
-:   A cursor cannot be used to retrieve rows in a nonsequential fashion.
-This is the default behavior in Greenplum Database, since scrollable cursors \(`SCROLL`\) are not supported.
+:   The cursor cannot be used to retrieve rows in a nonsequential fashion.
+This is the default behavior in Greenplum Database; scrollable cursors \(`SCROLL`\) are not supported.

 PARALLEL RETRIEVE
 :   Declare a parallel retrieve cursor.
 A parallel retrieve cursor is a special type of cursor that you can use to retrieve results directly from Greenplum Database segments, in parallel.